material-motion/material-motion/overview.md

 **Encourage a plugin culture of motion languages.** The Material Motion's language will only be one of many.

 The [material-motion GitHub org](https://github.com/material-motion) houses our implementations.

+## Learn more

+Learn more about our team and culture by reading our [team documentation](https://material-motion.gitbooks.io/material-motion-team/content/).